 - Model S suddenly loses visibility of the vehicle in front of you.

-- The ultrasonic sensors detect an obstacle in front of Model S.
+- An obstacle is detected in front of Model S.

-When cruising near an exit on a controlled access road (such as a highway or freeway) and engaging the turn signal toward the exit, Traffic-Aware Cruise Control assumes you are exiting and begins to slow down the vehicle.
-If you do not drive onto the exit, Traffic-Aware Cruise Control resumes cruising at the set speed.
+When cruising near an exit on a controlled-access highway and engaging the turn signal toward the off-ramp, Traffic-Aware Cruise Control assumes you are exiting and begins to slow down Model S. If you do not drive onto the off-ramp, Traffic-Aware Cruise Control resumes cruising at the set speed.
 In a region with right hand traffic, this occurs only when you engage the right turn signal when driving in the right-most lane within 164 feet (50 meters) of an exit.
 Likewise in regions with left hand traffic; when engaging the left turn signal when driving in the left-most lane within 164 feet (50 meters) of an exit.

-When cruising onto an on-ramp to a controlled access road (such as a highway or freeway), Traffic-Aware Cruise Control automatically adjusts the set cruising speed to the speed limit of the highway, plus any offset you have specified (see Speed Assist).
+When cruising onto an on-ramp to a controlled-access highway, Traffic-Aware Cruise Control automatically adjusts the set cruising speed to the speed limit of the highway, plus any offset you have specified.

 When enabled while on a highway interchange or off-ramp, Traffic-Aware Cruise Control may reduce your set speed in 5 mph (5 km/h) increments – to as slow as 25 mph (40 km/h) – to better match the reported speeds of other Tesla vehicles that have driven at that specific location.
 To override this and continue cruising at your set speed, tap the accelerator pedal.
 The new set speed is maintained for the duration of the interchange or off-ramp (unless you override it or cancel Traffic-Aware Cruise Control).
 After the interchange or off-ramp, the set speed may revert or change as necessary based on the new location.
-For example, if you merged onto a different highway, the set speed reverts back to the set speed that was in use before driving on the interchange.
+For example, if you merged onto a different highway, the set cruising speed reverts back to what it was before driving on the interchange.

 Adjust the Following Distance

-To adjust the following distance you want to maintain between Model S and a vehicle traveling ahead of you, touch and choose a setting from 1 (the closest following distance) to 7 (the longest following distance).
+To adjust the following distance you want to maintain between Model S and a vehicle traveling ahead of you, touch .
 Each setting corresponds to a time-based distance that represents how long it takes for Model S, from its current location, to reach the location of the rear bumper of the vehicle ahead of you.
 Your setting is retained until you manually change it.

 When following a vehicle with Traffic-Aware Cruise Control active, engaging the turn signal (to indicate a move into the passing lane) accelerates Model S towards the vehicle ahead.
 By momentarily holding the turn signal, you can quickly accelerate up to your set speed without having to press the accelerator pedal.
 The turn signal causes acceleration only when all of the following conditions are met: